▶️ LISTEN TO THIS ARTICLE

 The standard tutorial RAG pipeline, chunk documents, embed them, retrieve the top-k, and stuff them into a prompt, works in demos.
 It fails in production for predictable reasons.

 Low precision: retrieved chunks don't match the query intent.
 Low recall: relevant chunks get missed entirely.
-No reranking or query refinement means the first retrieval attempt is the only attempt.
-Stale data because the index isn't refreshed.
-And no evaluation loop, so the system never improves from its failures.
+With no reranking or query refinement, the first retrieval attempt may be the only attempt.
+Stale data appears when the index isn't refreshed.
+With no evaluation loop, the system can keep repeating failures without anyone noticing.

 The "production cliff" is the signature failure mode.
-Systems with sub-second retrieval at 5,000 documents experience significant latency increases and accuracy degradation when scaling to 20,000+.
-The gap between demo performance and real-world accuracy surprises teams who tested only with clean, curated datasets.
+Systems that feel fast and accurate on small, clean corpora can degrade when the corpus grows, metadata gets messy, and user queries stop matching the demo set.
 The RAG reliability gap documents why retrieval alone doesn't guarantee truth: even when the right document is retrieved, the model may hallucinate details that aren't in it.

-A clinical decision support study published in MDPI Bioengineering found that fixed-size chunking produced 13% accuracy.
-Adaptive chunking at logical topic boundaries hit 87%.
+A clinical decision support study published in MDPI Bioengineering reported a large gap between fixed-size chunking and adaptive chunking at logical topic boundaries in its tested setting.
 Same documents.
 Same model.
 Same retrieval pipeline.
 The only variable was how the text was split.

 Chunking: The Decision That Determines Everything

-80% of RAG failures trace to chunking.
+Chunking is one of the most common RAG failure points.
 Here's what the benchmarks show.

 Fixed-size chunking splits text every N tokens regardless of content boundaries.
-It's the default in most tutorials and the worst option for production.
-The clinical study found 13% accuracy with this approach.
-Use it only for prototyping.
+It's the default in many tutorials and often a poor production default.
+Use it for prototyping, then test against structure-aware alternatives.

-Recursive character splitting at 400-512 tokens hits 85.4-89.5% accuracy across general-purpose text benchmarks.
-A February 2026 benchmark by Vecta across 50 academic papers ranked this first among seven strategies.
-It's the practical default for most use cases.
+Recursive character splitting around the 400-512 token range performs well across many general-purpose text benchmarks.
+A February 2026 benchmark by Vecta across 50 academic papers ranked it first among seven strategies.
+It's a practical default to test for many use cases.

 Semantic chunking uses embeddings to detect topic boundaries and split at natural breakpoints.
-LLMSemanticChunker achieved 91.9% recall in benchmarks.
-It handles complex documents better than fixed strategies but costs more compute to run.
+It can handle complex documents better than fixed strategies, but it costs more compute to run and should be validated on your own corpus.

 The optimal chunk size depends on your query type.
-Factoid queries (short, specific answers) work best with 256-512 tokens.
-Analytical queries requiring reasoning need 1,024+ tokens.
-General-purpose RAG should target 400-512 tokens with 10-20% overlap between chunks.
-The overlap preserves context across split points.
+Factoid queries often work best with smaller chunks.
+Analytical queries requiring reasoning may need larger chunks.
+General-purpose RAG commonly starts around 400-512 tokens with overlap between chunks, then tunes from measured retrieval quality.

 The key insight from practitioners: embedding model choice matters as much as chunking strategy.
 Test 2-3 chunking approaches on your actual documents and queries rather than assuming a universal best approach.